 A dedicated performer of contemporary music, Ellita has worked with leading and up and coming composers and librettists.
 She workshopped the role of Gabby for the Royal Swedish Opera’s Melancholia by Mikael Karlsson and Royce Vavrek, as well as Mimi in scenes from Indians on Vacation by Ian Cusson and Royce Vavrek.

 Ellita has been fortunate to be a part of several young artist programs in Canada and the United States.
-She is currently a Rebanks Fellow at the Royal Conservatory, and an Equilibrium Young Artist.
-In the summer of 2024, Ellita attended the Lunenburg Academy of Music Performance through Barbara Hannigan's Equilibrium Program where she performed Ottorino Respighi’s Il Tramonto with a string quartet.
+She was a Rebanks Fellow at the Royal Conservatory, and an Equilibrium Young Artist with Barbara Hannigan.
+In the summer of 2024, Ellita attended the Lunenburg Academy of Music Performance where she performed Ottorino Respighi’s Il Tramonto with a string quartet.
 Later in 2024, she participated as a finalist in the Opéra de Montréal National Auditions Gala.
+The 24-25 season also saw Ellita perform as the Soprano II solist in Bach's B minor mass with Chorus Niagara, perform various recitals with the Royal Conservatory and Alto Solo in the Messiah with the Uxbridge Messiah Singers.

 In 2025, Ellita was a young artist with the Castleton Festival, where she had the opportunity to work with esteemed artists Paul Groves, Michelle DeYoung, Ben Malensek, and Robert Grayson.
 As part of the festival’s opera scenes program, she performed Octavian in the Presentation of the Rose from Der Rosenkavalier and Béatrice in the trio from Béatrice et Bénédict.

 She has also been a young artist with Brott Opera and Manitoba Opera.
-She is a graduate of the Opera School at the University of Toronto and the University of Western where she studied with Patricia Green and currently studies with Dr. Lorna MacDonald and Adrianne Pieczonka.
+She is a graduate of the Opera School at the University of Toronto and the University of Western.
+She's studied with Dr. Patricia Green, Dr. Lorna MacDonald and Adrianne Pieczonka and currently studies with Laura Brooks Rice and coaches with Martin Dubé and Richard Turp.

 The more impulsive Dorabella sang with style